Andreus00/MetaFusion/README.md

 MetaFusion is an innovative decentralized application (DApp) tailored for the creation and exchange of unique digital assets in the form of Non-Fungible Tokens (NFTs).
 Powered by the Ethereum blockchain and ERC721 protocol, MetaFusion empowers users to unleash their creativity by combining prompts to generate exclusive NFTs.

+Check out [technical report](https://github.com/Andreus00/MetaFusion/blob/main/MetaFusion.pdf) for a 360° view of the project.

 ## Key Features:

 - Creative Exploration: Engage in an interactive environment, crafting personalized digital artworks through the combination of prompts.